Wee Ka Siong: Minister in the Prime Minister's Department (2013–2018)

-Minister of Transport (2020-2022)
+Transport Minister (2020-2022)

-After the 2020–21 Malaysian political crisis, Wee has been appointed as Minister of Transport by the ruling government Perikatan Nasional.
+After the 2020–21 Malaysian political crisis, Wee has been appointed Minister of Transport by the ruling government Perikatan Nasional.

 Loke Siew Fook took over as Minister of Transport following the 2022 Malaysian general election.

 Controversies and issues

 Cabotage policy

-Wee Ka Siong, had on November 13, 2020, signed a federal gazette revoking the cabotage exemption to foreign ships involved in the repair of submarine cables, which connects Malaysia to the global internet network.
+Wee Ka Siong, had on 13 November 2020, signed a federal gazette revoking the cabotage exemption to foreign ships involved in the repair of submarine cables, which connects Malaysia to the global internet network.
 The exemption helped speed up repairs of submarine cables that are damaged from time to time, causing internet disruption in the country.
-In November 23, tech giants, including Microsoft, Google and Facebook, have turned to Prime Minister of Malaysia Muhyiddin Yassin for intervention over a decision by Wee Ka Siong, which they say will hamper Malaysia's internet infrastructure.
+In November 23, tech giants, including Microsoft, Google and Facebook, have turned to Prime Minister Muhyiddin Yassin for intervention over a decision by Wee Ka Siong, which they say will hamper Malaysia's internet infrastructure.

-In November 26, Wee Ka Siong has assured tech giants Google, Facebook, Microsoft and Malaysia Internet Exchange (MyIX) that foreign vessels would be allowed to carry out undersea communications cable repair works if local vessels are unable to do it or are located too far from the areas where repairs are needed.
+On 26 November, Wee Ka Siong has assured tech giants Google, Facebook, Microsoft and Malaysia Internet Exchange (MyIX) that foreign vessels would be allowed to carry out undersea communications cable repair works if local vessels are unable to do it or are located too far from the areas where repairs are needed.

 The long-running spat between Wee Ka Siong and DAP's Lim Guan Eng over the cabotage policy on foreign ships that repair submarine cables in Malaysia.
-In 2 November 2021, the two rival politicians are set for a one-hour debate session that started at 9.30pm.
-It is aired on Astro Awani and TV8, as well as on TV3’s social media pages.
+On 2 November 2021, the two rival politicians are set for a one-hour debate session that started at 9.30pm.
+It is aired on Astro Awani and 8TV, as well as on TV3's social media pages.